bridgetmaddison/bridgetmaddisoncbt-site/content/contact.md

 marginwidth="0">Loading...</iframe>

-Sessions to take place at the Beacon Clinic.
+As of 2019, sessions will take place at the Beacon Clinic.

 Website:    [beaconclinic.net](http://beaconclinic.net/)